In infants, cerebral palsy is the result of a brain injury or brain malformation that occurs before,

 to as “HIE,” Hypoxic ischemic encephalopathy can lead to permanent

-cerebral palsy, and death.
+brain damage, cerebral palsy, and death.
 Common factors that cause HIE include umbilical cord entanglement

 or prolapse, placental abruption and excessive uterine stimulation.
 To